warner-benjamin/optimi/docs/which_optimizer.md

 [Adan](optimizers/adan.md) can outperform AdamW at the expense of extra memory usage due to using two more buffers then AdamW.
 Consider trying Adan if optimizer memory usage isn’t a priority, or when finetuning.

+## Small Batch CNN

+[Ranger](optimizers/ranger.md) can outperform AdamW when training or finetuning on small batch sizes (~512 or less) with convolutional neural networks.
+It does use one more buffer then AdamW.
+Ranger performs best with a flat learning rate followed by a short learning rate decay.

 [^1]: Or BFloat16 with normalization and RoPE layers in Float32.